zaffnet/nteract/RELEASING.md

 # All platform precursor

-Cut a release using the npm workflow:
+Cut a release using the `yarn` workflow:

 ```
-npm version patch # or minor, or major - whatever the right version is
+yarn version
-npm publish
+yarn publish
 git push
 git push --tags
 ```